 The Solid Waste Management Act of 1989 established policies and goals to promote methods of solid waste management that are alternatives to disposal in landfills and to assist units of local government with solid waste management.
-The law requires the North Carolina Department of Environment and Natural Resources Division of Waste Management to develop a comprehensive solid waste management plan and to update the plan every ten years with the collaboration with local government, regional planning agencies, and the general public.
+The law requires the North Carolina Department of Environment and Natural Resources (Department) to develop a comprehensive solid waste management plan with the collaboration of local government, regional planning agencies, and the general public.

-The NCDENR Division of Waste Management (DWM) and Division of Environmental Assistance and Customer Service (DEACS*) thanks you – for your participation and effort with this survey.
+The NCDENR Division of Waste Management (DWM) and Division of Environmental Assistance and Customer Service (DEACS*) thanks you for your participation and effort with this survey.
 Your input is a key element to the success of this development process.

 *DEACS, formerly known as DEAO (Division of Environmental Assistance & Outreach), is integral to waste diversion, reduction, and recycling planning for the state.